Air Fryer Chicken Leg Quarters

 Next, season the chicken with salt, black pepper and garlic powder.
 Go in with different seasonings if you’d like, but make sure to include salt.

 Put the chicken leg quarters into the air fryer basket skin-side-down (or more-rounded-side-down if they’re skinless) and cook them for 20 minutes.
 Flip them.
 My air fryer has a non-stick basket so I use tools that are non-metal and thus won’t scratch and ruin the surface.
-I turn to these kinds of silicone-coated tongs for this.
 After flipping them, you’re going to cook them until they reach 165°F inside, as read on an instant read thermometer.
-It will take 10-12 more minutes.
+It will take 10-15 more minutes.

 Finally, you take the chicken out of the basket (use those silicone tongs again) and let it rest for 2 minutes before serving.